fleschutz/PowerShell/README.md

 Collection of Useful PowerShell Scripts (CUPS)
 ==============================================

-It contains useful cross-platform PowerShell scripts - to be used on the command-line (CLI) or by automation software like Jenkins.
+This repository contains useful cross-platform PowerShell scripts - to be used on the command-line (CLI) or by automation software like Jenkins.

 List of Scripts
 ---------------